Moon Jae-in has solid lead in presidential election: exit poll

 Hong Joon-pyo, a conservative maverick from the Liberty Korea Party, scored 23.3 percent in the poll, jointly conducted by three terrestrial broadcasters.
 Ahn Cheol-soo of the People’s Party recorded 21.8 percent; Yoo Seong-min of the Bareun Party 7.1 percent and Sim Sang-jeung of the Justice Party 5.9 percent.

 Voter turnout was very high Tuesday.
-According to the National Election Commission, 75.1 percent of more than 42.43 million eligible voters cast ballots to elect the country’s 19th president as of 7 p.m., including early voting that took place on Thursday and Friday.
+According to the National Election Commission, 32.8 million voters, 77.2 percent of more than 42.43 million eligible voters, cast ballots to elect the country’s 19th president, including early voting that took place on Thursday and Friday.
+That is the highest turnout since 2002.

 Moon, who was narrowly defeated by Park in the 2012 presidential election, is a 64-year-old former human rights lawyer.
-He promoted a series of liberal policies, including greater engagement with North Korea and reform of Korea’s chaebol, or conglomerates.
+He promoted a series of liberal policies, including greater engagement of North Korea and reform of Korea’s chaebol or conglomerates.
 He also pledged to overhaul the criminal justice system and amend the constitution to introduce a new governing system that would reduce the power of the president.

+After the exit poll was announced, Moon headed to a conference room at the National Assembly, where members of the Democratic Party were waiting to watch the ballot counting broadcast.

+“Today is the day that a new Korea has opened,” Moon said.

 The 19th presidential election had 13 candidates, the largest number ever.
 The ballots had 15, but two withdrew on the eve of the election.

-The accuracy of the exit poll, however, remains uncertain, as no surveys were conducted for early voting on Thursday and Friday.
+The accuracy of the exit poll, however, was particularly uncertain as no surveys were conducted for early voting on Thursday and Friday.
 The turnout for early voting was significant: 26.06 percent of eligible voters.

 The broadcasters, therefore, decided to calibrate the exit poll with an estimated outcome for the early voting based on demographic information of the early voters offered by the National Election Commission.